phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000/armv7a9-zynq7000-zturn.md

 ### Copying image to flash memory using PHFS (phoenixd)

-To flash the disk image, first, you need to verify on which port plo USB device has appeared.
-You can check that using `ls` as follows:
+To flash the disk image, first, verify on which port plo USB device has appeared.
+Check with `ls` as follows:

 ```shell